monarchwadia/ragged/README.md

 ## Message History

 > [!TIP]
 > You can see an example of how to use the history functionality in the examples folder.
 [Click here](examples/nodejs/history.ts) to see the example.
-This is a working example, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example history.ts`.
+This is a fully working example, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example history.ts`.

 By default, each instance of the `Chat` object records the history of the conversation.
 You can access the history of the conversation using the `.history` property.